jasonsutoDT/DWT-209-Test-App/README.md

 This is a small application that shows one way to:

-1. Download a PDF
+1. Download a GZIP
-2. Convert it to and image
+2. Unzip to PDF
-3. Display the image in a Webview using HTML
+2. Convert PDF to an image

-This app does not unzip a gzip file yet, that part needs to be worked on.
+3. Display the image zoomed out in a Webview using HTML